- Jelly Beans

 “Wake up, K-9,” she whispers again, a little louder from about one hundred feet away, in front of my ship.

 She’s dressed in a floor-length, shining blue silk Japanese Kimono with a yellow and gold sash tight around her waist and delicate white slippers that display her toes coming out from the bottom hem.
-She has long brown hair that flows all the way to the small of her back and is blowing gently in the scorching wind.
+She has long brown hair that flows all the way to the small of her back and is blowing gently in the red hot scorching wind.

-She has assumed the image of one of the most beautiful and seductive women to ever grace the planet.
+Lexie has assumed the image of one of the most beautiful and seductive women to ever grace the planet.
 The respect and admiration that most people, young and old, had for this woman is not easy to describe since there has never been any fame and celebrity like this one before.

 While in sleep mode, I’m dreaming about my family again, a family that I never had, but one that I always wanted and knew I would have some day, as improbable as it was.
 It was my fervent hope and my greatest dream, unrealistic to be sure, that after this mission was over, I might be allowed by my masters to have a beautiful and intelligent mate constructed for me, someone who would love me deeply forever and have my puppies.

 I have never been happier as I watch the four of them, two females and two male puppies rollicking in the grass behind my house, or my master’s house, I am not sure.
-Their little barrel shapes have no fur but instead sport a covering over their internal parts of a very coarse metallic fabric that I know to be their juvenile coats, that they will have replaced as they grow up to become brave and loyal, mature K-9 Inter-Planetary Rover Units, like their father.
+Their little barrel shapes have no fur but instead sport a covering over their internal parts of a very coarse metallic fabric that I know to be their juvenile coats, that they will have replaced as they grow up to become brave and loyal, mature K-9 Inter-Planetary Rover Units, like their father and mother.

 They’re gently nipping at each other’s ears and feet.
 They wrestle and tumble all over each other.
 One of them gets a plug of dirt and grass in his mouth which he has to spit out with a cough.
 Another one runs off, inviting his siblings to chase him, which they do eagerly.
 Catching up quickly, they tackle each other once again and begin the same fun of nipping and pushing and wrestling as before.